Categories: Accounting

 Present value of annuity:

-The current value of a sequence of equal periodic payment made over a period of time is called ‘Present Value of annuity’.
-In the other words, present value of annuity determines the series the value of a series of future periodic payment at a given time.
-Thus, the present value of annuity worked out based on the concept of time value of money, in that one hundred Rupees of present day is worth more than those same Rupees at a future date.
+The current value of a sequence of equal periodic payments made over some time is called the ‘Present Value of annuity’.
+In other words, the present value of an annuity determines the series of future periodic payments at a given time.
+Thus, the present value of the annuity worked out based on the concept of the time value of money, in that one hundred rupee of the present day is worth more than those same Rupees at a future date.

 P VA= PMT x [(1 – (1 / (1 + r) ^ n) ÷r]